 Chakras are a fundamental part of the human makeup and help regulate everything from mood to attitude and feelings.
-Yoga teaches us there are 7 main chakras in the body.
-This article will provide 2 asanas for each of them to regulate chakra flow.
+According to yogic philosophy, chakras refer to centralized locations where subtle energy channels, known as nadis, converge.
+Many yoga systems consider there to be seven main chakras in human body.
+They are said to run along the length of the spine, from the pelvic floor to the crown of the head.
+This article will provide you a guided information on 14 yoga poses (2 asana for each of them) to regulate and balance the chakra flow.

 Why open or close chakras?